aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2023/aspose-slides-for-net-23-5-release-notes/_index.md

 }
 ```

-DataLabelCollection.LeaderLinesColor declared as obsollete and will be removed after release of version 23.8.
+`DataLabelCollection.LeaderLinesColor` is now obsolete and will be removed in Aspose.Slides 23.8.

 ## LowCode.ForEach for shape, paragraph and portion now support include notes ##

-LowCode.ForEach for shape, paragraph and portion now suppor overrides to include notes.
-That is represented as a boolean flag that indicates whether NotesSlides should be included in processing.
+LowCode.ForEach for shape, paragraph and portion now support overrides to include notes.
+A boolean flag is used as an indicator that specifies whether NotesSlides is included in processing.

 ``` csharp
 using (Presentation pres = new Presentation("pres.pptx"))